andrewspearson/Log4Shell-Detection/README.md

 ![](https://github.com/andrewspearson/file-server/blob/main/repositories/log4shell-detection/155998-np.png)

 **2. 156014 - Apache Log4Shell RCE detection via callback correlation (Direct Check HTTP)**
+NOTE: There are now many plugins that perform the callback the same way as plugin 156014.
 This plugin does not require a connect back to the Nessus scanner and will work on Tenable.io cloud scanners.
 This plugin will make a DNS lookup to verify the presence of the vulnerability.
 This plugin became available in feed version 202112112213 and later.
 Example:
 ![](https://github.com/andrewspearson/file-server/blob/main/repositories/log4shell-detection/156014-np.png)